-Bringing together comprehensive, easy-to-read coverage of medical assisting competencies and a solid foundation of anatomy and physiology, Today's Medical Assistant: Clinical & Administrative Procedures, 4th Edition provides everything you need to successfully begin a career as a medical assistant.
-This hands-on guide uses easy-to-follow language and detailed visuals to walk you through all the medical knowledge, procedures, and skills you need for success in today's fast-paced medical office.
-Cutting-edge content is organized around medical assisting standards and competencies, supplemented throughout with a wide assortment of engaging learning tools and activities that help you to fully understand and demonstrate those competencies.
+Bringing together comprehensive yet student-friendly coverage of medical assisting competencies and a solid foundation of anatomy and physiology, Today's Medical Assistant: Clinical & Administrative Procedures, 4th Edition provides everything your students need to successfully begin a career as a medical assistant.
+This hands-on guide uses easy-to-follow language and detailed visuals to walk them through all the medical knowledge, procedures, and skills needed for success in today's fast-paced medical office.
+Cutting-edge content is organized around medical assisting standards and competencies, supplemented throughout with a wide assortment of engaging learning tools and activities that help students to fully understand and demonstrate those competencies.
 The 4th Edition features enhanced coverage of healthcare law, certification, electronic health records, motivational interviewing, office management, and more, as well as additional procedures to address behavior-based competencies and expanded sample certification exams online.
-For tomorrow’s professional landscape, look no further than Today’s Medical Assistant!
+If you want your students to be fully prepared for tomorrow’s professional landscape, then look no further than Today’s Medical Assistant!

 - Consistent and meticulous coverage throughout all elements of the text and its learning package provide reliable content and unparalleled accuracy on the responsibilities of the modern medical assistant.

 - More than 120 detailed, step-by-step procedures with illustrations are accompanied by skills videos online.